 Sometimes we don’t want to do something just because we are not interested, but we know we need to do it.
 When this happens to me, I know it is best to just get started.
 The sooner I get going, the faster I can get on to something I am interested in.
 I tell families all the time that there are just certain things in life that we may not like doing, but they have to be done – so it is always easier to just get them out of the way.
 This can be a really hard lesson; but when it is finally learned, the rewards can be powerful.

 “Do I have to?”
 Sometimes the answer is “No,” but more often the answer is yes.
 Strive to find the meaning behind the question, and everyone will be happier.

 Written by: Erin Roon, MA CCC-SLP

-Horizons Development Resource Center serves the following areas in and around Grand Rapids, Wyoming, Caledonia, Kentwood, Middleville, Lowell, Forest Hills, Hudsonville, Walker, Holland, Zeeland, Rockford, Byron Center, Allendale, Grandville, East Grand Rapids, Wayland, Jenison, Ada, Ionia, Newaygo, Grant, Sparta, Cedar Springs, Kent City, Hamilton, Hastings in the state of Michigan and all surrounding areas.
+Horizons Development Resource Center specializes in many things including adhd treatment for children.
+We serve the following areas in and around Grand Rapids, Wyoming, Caledonia, Kentwood, Middleville, Lowell, Forest Hills, Hudsonville, Walker, Holland, Zeeland, Rockford, Byron Center, Allendale, Grandville, East Grand Rapids, Wayland, Jenison, Ada, Ionia, Newaygo, Grant, Sparta, Cedar Springs, Kent City, Hamilton, Hastings in the state of Michigan and all surrounding areas.
 If you are not located in or around these cities, we still may be able to help you, please contact us here http://www.horizonsdrc.com/contact-us with your specific need.